 See your PASS leader for locations and meeting times.

-During the Fall 2020 semester, all PASS sessions will be conducted online.
+During the Spring 2021 semester, all PASS sessions will be conducted online.

 Online tutoring is available with LCCC tutors during open hours.
 For online tutoring instructions, visit LCCC Tutoring Policies.